Nozbe/WatermelonDB/docs/Advanced/LocalStorage.md

 await database.adapter.removeLocal("user_id")
 ```

-**When to use it** For things like the ID of the logged-in user, or the route to the last-viewed screen in the app.
+**When to use it**.
+For things like the ID of the logged-in user, or the route to the last-viewed screen in the app.
 You should generally avoid it and stick to standard Watermelon records.

 **This is a low-level API**.
 You can't do things like observe changes of a value over time.
 If you need that, just use standard WatermelonDB records.
 Also, you can only store strings.
 You can build your own abstraction that (de)serializes those values to/from JSON.